- Underlying sales declined 0.1% with volume declining 0.3% and price growth of 0.2%

 In our own operations, strict protocols for hygiene and physical distancing are in place for our sourcing units and distribution centres.
 Our office-based employees have been working from home since March, with some limited reopening of office workplaces in selected countries, where stringent requirements have been met.

 We are supporting global efforts to tackle Covid-19, contributing €100 million through donations of soap, sanitiser, bleach and food.
-We are also working in partnership with others, including a programme to reach up to a billion people globally with the UK Department for International Development to urgently tackle the spread of the disease through raising hygiene awareness and changing behaviour.
+We are also working in partnership with others, including a programme to globally with the UK Department for International Development to urgently tackle the spread of the disease through raising hygiene awareness and changing behaviour.
 We have also made available up to €500 million of cash flow relief for our most vulnerable small and medium sized suppliers, though so far the levels of uptake have been low.

 Our financial strength remains robust and we have not sought Covid-19 related financial support from any governments.